tanteckfang/tp/docs/DeveloperGuide.md

 Format: `sort CRITERION`

-There are 3 ways to sort the students in the address book:
+There are 3 ways to sort the students in NUSCoursemates:

 1. **Sort by Name**
     - Function: Sorts students by name in alphabetical order